EricGebhart/flickr-fetcher/README.md

 ## Overview

-This project seems to need at five components.
-Three main compontents A fetcher, a worker and a server, and two components which all of those potentially depend upon.
+This project seems to need five components.
+A fetcher, a worker and a server, plus two more components which all of those potentially depend upon.
 A queue and a database.

 The queue is used by the fetcher to provide jobs to the worker.
 And also potentially by the server if the feature of resizing existing images is added.